vprljic/discord-ts-instructional-guide/README.md

     ```plaintext
     node_modules
     src/data/vars.json
+    dist/*
     ```

-This ensures that if you set up Git, your `vars.json` file will not be at risk of being uploaded.
+This ensures that if you set up Git, your `vars.json` file will not be at risk of being uploaded, nor will any builds of your program.

 ### Authenticating with Discord